 - New drug combinations for sarcomas that cannot be surgically removed

 - Proton therapy as an alternative to X-ray-based radiation therapy

 - Peripheral stem cell transplantation as a potential sarcoma treatment

 - Antibody-based treatments for recurrent sarcomas

 - Less toxic treatments for pediatric sarcoma patients

 Other sarcoma clinical trials have explored risk factors, screening methods, preventive options and techniques to improve the likelihood of early diagnosis.
 For instance, researchers have linked several genetic syndromes to an increased risk of developing sarcoma, and this information has led to better awareness for these individuals.
 Through clinical trials, researchers are improving options not just for current patients, but for every individual who will face a sarcoma diagnosis in the future.

 As part of our commitment to ongoing research, Moffitt Cancer Center offers an extensive range of clinical trials, with options for patients with many different types and stages of sarcoma.
 These trials are overseen by our expert oncologists and research professionals; careful monitoring ensures that every participant receives the best possible treatment for his or her needs.
 In recognition of our extensive research efforts, the National Cancer Institute awarded Moffitt Cancer Center with its prestigious Comprehensive Cancer Center designation.

-For more information about sarcoma clinical trials, or to enroll in one of Moffitt Cancer Center’s ongoing research studies, call 1-888-663-3488 or submit a new patient registration form online.
+For more information about sarcoma clinical trials, or to enroll in one of Moffitt Cancer Center’s ongoing trials, call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.
 Referrals are not required to seek treatment at Moffitt and participate in our clinical trials.